kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 P4 at 4000ms
 P3 at 5000ms

 Here's what our algorithm does.
 It runs P2 because it is the only thing to run.
-Then P1 comes in at 1000ms, P2 still has 1000ms to go, so our scheduler preemptively stops P2, and let's P1 run all the way through (this is completely up to the algorithm because the times are equal).
-Then, P5 Comes in -- since there are no processes running it will run process 5.
+Then P1 comes in at 1000ms, P2 runs for 2000ms, so our scheduler preemptively stops P2, and let's P1 run all the way through (this is completely up to the algorithm because the times are equal).
+Then, P5 Comes in -- since there are no processes running, the scheduler will run process 5.
 P4 comes in, and since the runtimes are equal P5, the scheduler stops P5 and runs P4.
 Finally P3 comes in, preempts P4, and runs to completion.
 Then P4 runs, then P5 runs.

 **Advantages**
 * Ensures shorter jobs get run first